Our research is editorially independent but we may earn a commission for purchases made through our links.

 There are so many amazing reasons to visit New Orleans that it’s hard to know where to begin!
 This is one of the most unique cities in all of America, with its very own style of music, food, art, and culture.
 New Orleans is an ideal place to learn about history, current events, jazz, and southern cooking, and it’s also one of the most fun places to let loose and party.

-From the popular tourist spots to the hidden local gems that you might not have heard about, New Orleans is much more than Mardi Gras and Katrina.
+From the popular tourist spots to the hidden local gems that you might not have heard about, New Orleans is much more than Mardi Gras.
 These are some of the top things to see and do in New Orleans when you head to southern Louisiana and visit this fascinating city on the bayou.

 Revisit the Famous Tourist Circuit